13 Top Skills to Add to Your Resume (and How to Include Them)

 - Perform market research

 - Take the right decisions for the business

 If you have these skills, it’s only a matter of time before you land a job.

 Here are some keywords that can help make the task easier:

-- Here, you can highlight how you performed a quantitative analysis in the past and tools you used
+- Here, you can highlight how you performed a quantitative analysis in the past and the tools you used.

 - Mention your deep working knowledge in statistical techniques, including correlation, regression, skewness, kurtosis, extrapolation, etc.

 - Mention the techniques you know like the Apriori algorithm, Random Forest technique, Recommender system, etc.